 A good example of this scenario is an application that provides multi-party conference rooms.
 Each room uses a single mediasoup router thus each mediasoup worker (which uses a single CPU) may hold multiple “rooms”.

-Depending on the host CPU capabilities, a mediasoup C++ subprocess can tipically handle over ~500 consumers in total.
+Depending on the host CPU capabilities, a mediasoup C++ subprocess can typically handle over ~500 consumers in total.
 If for example there are 4 peers in a room, all them sending audio and video and all them consuming the audio and video of the other peers, this would mean that:

-Depending on the needed capability, the server side application using mediasoup should launch as many workers as required (no more than the number of CPU cores in the host) and distribute “rooms” (mediasoup routers) accross them.
+Depending on the needed capability, the server side application using mediasoup should launch as many workers as required (no more than the number of CPU cores in the host) and distribute “rooms” (mediasoup routers) across them.

 If higher capability is required, the application backend should run mediasoup in multiple hosts and distribute “rooms” across them.